 - Tissue and bone loss in the jaw, which is a possible long-term side effect of radiation therapy to the head and neck

-- Physical changes to the mouth, jaw, or tongue as a result of surgery
+- Physical changes to the mouth, jaw, or tongue from surgery

 - The inability to wear dentures because of pain or swelling in the mouth or gums

-To learn how to chew more easily, especially if surgery has changed the structure of your mouth or tongue, you may see a speech therapist (a professional who specializes in helping people use the muscles in the mouth and throat).
-You may also want to visit a dentist, who will evaluate tooth or gum pain or denture problems that are causing difficulty chewing and provide treatment to help prevent future problems.
-You may receive a prescription for a special fluoride gel or mouth rinse to help prevent tooth decay or gum disease.
+To learn how to chew more easily, especially if surgery has changed the structure of your mouth or tongue, you may need to see a speech therapist.
+A speech therapist is a professional who specializes in helping people use the muscles in the mouth and throat.
+You may also want to continue visiting a dentist, so that tooth, gum pain, or denture problems can be treated and to avoid more complex dental problems.
+If radiation is part of your treatment plan, a special fluoride gel or mouth rinse to help prevent tooth decay or gum disease is usually recommended.
 Taking good care of your teeth and mouth with proper brushing and flossing will also help prevent dental problems.

 In addition, your doctor or dentist may prescribe medications to reduce pain and inflammation.
 Some pain medications are mouth rinses used directly before eating.
 People with mouth infections, such as a fungal infection like thrush, may be given medication to treat the infection.

-Chewing problems caused by jaw pain and stiffness are usually treated with muscle relaxants, physical therapy (such as massage, jaw exercises, or moist heat), or in some cases, surgery.
+Chewing problems caused by jaw pain and stiffness are usually treated with muscle relaxants and physical therapy that may involve massage, jaw exercises, and moist heat.
+Rarely, surgery may be recommended.

 Diet and eating tips